ga-wdi-boston/ruby-diagnostic/README.md

 searching for help online.

 Pay attention to your linter and fix any syntax errors as they occur.
 You should run `rspec spec` to run the included tests.
-Tests will tell you whether of not your responses are correct.
+Tests will tell you whether or not your responses are correct.

 ## [License](LICENSE)